Endō Shōta: Career

-Endō suffered a serious injury to his left knee after a bout against Shohozan on the fifth day of the March 2015 tournament, rupturing anterior cruciate ligaments and damaging the lateral meniscus.
+Endō suffered a serious injury to his left knee after a bout against Shōhōzan on the fifth day of the March 2015 tournament, rupturing anterior cruciate ligaments and damaging the lateral meniscus.
 He opted not to have surgery and competed in the following tournament in May, knowing he would be demoted to jūryō if he failed to take part.
 Although he only scored six wins against nine losses, it was enough to keep him in the top division.
 In the Nagoya tournament in July, he came through with a solid 10–5 record and recorded 8 wins in September.
 A disappointing 4–11 in November however, was followed by a sprain to his right ankle in the January 2016 tournament (attributed to over-compensating for his previous left knee injury) and Endō was demoted to the second division (jūryō) for March.
 He returned to the top division in May 2016 and scored 11–4, although a defeat on the final day meant he missed out on a share of the Fighting Spirit prize.
-In September 2016, fighting from the low rank of maegashira 14, he finished runner-up to Goeido on 13–2 and won his first Technique Prize.
+In September 2016, fighting from the low rank of maegashira 14, he finished runner-up to Gōeidō on 13–2 and won his first Technique Prize.
 In November he defeated three ozeki and yokozuna Hakuho but lost four of his last five matches to finish with a make-koshi 7–8 record, which cost him the Outstanding Performance Award.
 Fighting at the rank of maegashira 1 in May 2017 (his highest rank since September 2014), on Day 4 he was the first to earn a kinboshi against new yokozuna Kisenosato, giving Endo the third of his career.
 He withdrew from the July tournament on the fifth day due to an injury to his left ankle.
 He underwent surgery on the ankle in late July.

-He picked up his fourth kinboshi in the January 2018 tournament with a defeat of Kakuryū, and won his second Technique Prize in March.
+Endō picked up his fourth kinboshi in the January 2018 tournament with a defeat of Kakuryū, and won his second Technique Prize in March.
 His consecutive kachi-koshi performances in the tournaments following his injury earned him a sanyaku rank for the first time for the May 2018 tournament, at komusubi.

-In his sanyaku debut he injured his right arm in his Day 6 match against fellow komusubi Mitakeumi and had to withdraw from the tournament.
+Prior to his san'yaku debut in May 2018, Endō purchased the Kitajin elder stock from the former Kirinji, indicating he intended to stay in sumo as a coach upon his retirement.
+At the May tournament, he injured his right arm in his Day 6 match against fellow komusubi Mitakeumi and had to withdraw.
 Although he returned on Day 10 he was unable to win any of his remaining matches and finished with a 3–10–2 record.